stpodlogar/PSWRD-Generator/README.md

 # PSWRD Generator

-Simple terminal application to generate strong random passwords for online security. :lock
+Simple terminal application to generate strong random passwords for online security. :lock:

 ## Future things I'd like to implement: